The Snowball Pleco (Hypancistrus Inspector) is a beautiful freshwater fish that many people overlook in favor of other types of plecos.

 Males and females in some species show only subtle differences but Snowball Plecos are an example of where the difference is obvious.

-Additionally, Snowball Plecos has cheek plates with external teeth on the side of their head.
+Additionally, these plecos have cheek plates with external teeth on the side of their head.

-Male Snowball Plecos have more noticeable odontodes (external teeth) then females.
+Male Snowball Plecos have more noticeable odontodes (external teeth) than females.